Skilled Trades

 This class leads to, and is required for HVAC 1.
 The NCCER CORE training course is a prerequisite to all other NCCER Level 1 craft curriculum in construction and industrial occupations such as carpentry, HVAC, electrical, plumbing, welding, drywall, and construction craft laborer.

-This course leads to and is a prerequisite for Heavy Equipment operator 1.
+This course leads to and is a prerequisite for Plumbing 1.
 The NCCER CORE training course is a prerequisite to all other NCCER Level 1 craft curriculum in construction and industrial occupations such as carpentry, HVAC, electrical, plumbing, welding, drywall, and construction craft laborer.

 NCCER – Electrical Level 1